Arrestin: Subtypes

+Other arrestin-like proteins include mammalian ARRDC1–5 and thioredoxin-interacting protein (TXNIP), in addition to VPS26A and VPS26B, which fold like the true arrestins but share only roughly 10% amino acid identity and 20% homology overall.

 Fish and other vertebrates appear to have only three arrestins: no equivalent of arrestin-2, which is the most abundant non-visual subtype in mammals, was cloned so far.
 The proto-chordate Ciona intestinalis (sea squirt) has only one arrestin, which serves as visual in its mobile larva with highly developed eyes, and becomes generic non-visual in the blind sessile adult.
 Conserved positions of multiple introns in its gene and those of our arrestin subtypes suggest that they all evolved from this ancestral arrestin.
 Lower invertebrates, such as roundworm Caenorhabditis elegans, also have only one arrestin.
 Insects have arr1 and arr2, originally termed visual arrestins because they are expressed in photoreceptors, and one non-visual subtype (kurtz in Drosophila).
 Later arr1 and arr2 were found to play an important role in olfactory neurons and renamed sensory.
 Fungi have distant arrestin relatives involved in pH sensing.

 Tissue distribution

 One or more arrestin is expressed in virtually every eukaryotic cell.
 In mammals, arrestin-1 and arrestin-4 are largely confined to photoreceptors, whereas arrestin-2 and arrestin-3 are ubiquitous.
 Neurons have the highest expression level of both non-visual subtypes.
 In neuronal precursors both are expressed at comparable levels, whereas in mature neurons arrestin-2 is present at 10–20 fold higher levels than arrestin-3.